 Dabs are considered akin to crack cocaine, except in cannabis form.
 The way it is processed is what increases the risk and danger to people who use it.
 Pressing butane through glass pipes to extract the oil has been known to cause explosions.
 The lack of research around the physical effects of inhaling concentrated THC have caused some issues, as well.
 With so little known, people are not as aware of the risks as they should be.
 It is believed the impact may be more addictive than using marijuana more traditionally.
 Prolonged use of dabs may result in cannabis withdrawal syndrome for people who try to stop.
 The brain receptors, CB1, and CB2 process THC, which increases the production of dopamine and other chemicals in the brain.
 Without the use of the drug, this does not happen, so the body rebels and goes into withdrawal.
 Anxiety, lack of sleep, and irritability are signs of withdrawal.
 More potent sources of the drug may cause more risk for withdrawal symptoms, depending on the person and their use history.

 The Last Resort provides a safe, supportive environment for men in a retreat-like setting.
 We feel that nature-based experiences can offer help for people with addiction, but also spending the time concentrating on just the hard work of recovery is key to healing.
 However you find your way to the Last Resort, we endeavor to provide a haven where you can journey through recovery feeling like your life and story have meaning and a purpose.
-Call us to find out more: 877-322-2643.
+Contact us to learn more.